ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/channels/statuses_edit.rst

 ~~~~~~~~~~~~~~~

 This optional field allows you to specify a highlight color for this
 status.
-This is the color of the status name in the
+This is the color of the status name in the :doc:`/cp/content/edit`
-`Edit <../../content/edit.html>`_ main table.
-Entries assigned to this
+main table.
+Entries assigned to this status will have their status name
-status will have their status name in this color.
-That way you can
+in this color.
+That way you can easily make a specific status stand out
-easily make a specific status stand out in that table.
+in that table.

 This field will take standard `CSS color
 values <http://www.w3.org/TR/REC-CSS1#color-units>`_ as input.
 That